KatherineInCode/Dotfiles/README.md

 I set "Swipe between full-screen applications" to "Swipe Left or Right with Four Fingers", because I use BetterTouchTool to make a three-finger swipe change tabs.

 I set "App Exposé" to "Swipe Down with Three Fingers".

+## Finder Settings

+A rundown of how I adjust settings in Finder to my liking.
+This section exists mostly for documentation purposes.

+### General

+I set "New Finder windows show" to my home directory.

+### Tags

+I don't show any tags in the sidebar.

+### Sidebar

+Items I show in the Sidebar: Applications, Desktop, Downloads, Developer, iCloud Drive, iCloud Shared, Hard Disks, External Disks, CDs, Cloud Storage, Bonjour Computers, Connected Servers.

+### Advanced

+I set "Show all filename extensions" to true.

+I set "When performing a search" to "Search the Current Folder".

+### Other

+I show the Library Folder.
+In the home directory, under View is "Show View Options", and it's listed there.

+Under the View menu, I also enable "Show Path Bar" and "Show Status Bar".